monigeorgieva/poetry_api/README.md

 ### **Project Overview**

 This project is an automated testing suite for testing of API endpoint for https://poetrydb.org/index.html, including getting of poem by author, by title, getting of random poem, getting of random poems by count and getting of all authors.
-It uses Pytest for test structuring, Requests module, Pydantic for validation of the field and Allure for reporting.
+It uses Pytest for test structuring, Requests module, Pydantic for validation of the fields and Allure for reporting.

 ### **Installation steps:**